jwhitebored/SoundBard_ai/README.md

 sudo apt install ffmpeg

 # 6. Install Opus (For MacOS and Linux)
-If you are on windows, skip this step, as Opus should bundled with you python installation.
+If you are on windows, skip this step, as Opus should be bundled with you python installation.
 Opus is a C library that handles audio processing.

 i.
 For MacOS, in terminal run
 brew install opus